Key takeaways:

 Many online tools offer free domain appraisals, like Estibot and NameBio.
 However, for more detailed, expert-reviewed appraisals, you might need to pay a fee.
 Paid appraisals can be worth it if you have a high-value domain or need a reliable estimate for selling.

-What makes a domain premium is its combination of qualities like brevity, memorability, keyword relevance, and a trusted extension (usually .com).
+What makes a domain premium is its combination of qualities, such as brevity, memorability, keyword relevance, and a trusted extension (usually .com).
 These factors make it highly sought-after, easy to brand, and valuable in competitive markets.

 First, determine your domain’s value using appraisal tools and market research.
 Next, list it on popular marketplaces like Sedo, Flippa, or GoDaddy Auctions to reach buyers.
 You can also work with a domain broker for highly valuable domains.